In today’s digital landscape,

 Believe it or not, too much time is spent toggling between piecemeal programs.
 Using multiple programs from multiple vendors also increases your risks and costs.
 And, with client and case information living in different programs, it’s hard to know what is accurate and when it was last updated.
 A single, automated legal practice management software ensures the accuracy of client and case information, enables metrics reporting and reduces instances of human error.
 It’s also less time consuming (and thus, less costly) to onboard new employees (legal and non-legal) on a single program than on various programs.

 3. Relying on paper

 Many lawyers still cling to tracking time via paper, pen and spreadsheets.
 But, this method has long proven to be costly and inefficient.
-Cloud-based automated systems make tracking billable hours easy by providing a “bill” button everywhere you need it, alleviating the need for manual recording
+Practice management systems equipped with automatic payment processing technology makes tracking billable hours easy by providing a “bill” button everywhere you need it, alleviating the need for manual recording

-The decision to implement new practice management software should be a no-brainer.
+The decision to implement new legal workflow management software should be a no-brainer.
 But, choosing the best law practice management software for your firm can be daunting.
 Like any decision, it’s important to identify specific features and determine how they factor into your firm’s long-term goals.

 1. Consider compatibility

 First and foremost, you should consider how easy any software will integrate with your existing ways of doing things.
 Plus, determining a solution’s innate capabilities — and working with their experts to create any tailored functionalities — will make the most of your investment.